-The review team understands that some registrants are concerned about publicly sharing their information through WHOIS The review team is also aware of concerns raised within the community about potential conflicts between WHOIS requirements and domestic privacy laws.The review team is interested in ways that ICANN could balance privacy concerns with its AoC goal of making accurate and complete WHOIS data publicly
+The review team understands that some registrants are concerned about publicly sharing their personal identity information through WHOIS, and that a number of registries and registrars operate in a data protection environment and with registrants from data protection environments (eg Canada, the EU and Asia).
+The review team is also aware of concerns raised within the community about potential conflicts between WHOIS requirements and domestic privacy laws.

+The review team also has been told that the tension between access and privacy may be at the heart of the issues relating to WHOIS policy.
+The review team is interested in ways that ICANN could balance privacy concerns with its AoC goal of making accurate and complete WHOIS data publicly

+accessible without restriction.

+The current version of the WHOIS protocol (RFC 3912) noted that the current gTLD protocol “lacks mechanisms for access control, integrity, and confidentiality.”
+(Para.
+5 “Security Considerations”)

+One response to these concerns has been the use of privacy and proxy services, which limit or hide publicly accessible information about domain name registrants.
+A recent ICANN study found that at least 18% of domain names registered under the top five gTLDs are likely to have been registered using a privacy or proxy service.

-accessible without restriction.ICANN’s compliance and enforcement activities
+ICANN’s compliance and enforcement activities

 The review team is interested to examine any gaps between ICANN’s commitments, stakeholder expectations and ICANN’s actual implementation and enforcement activities.
 This includes whether ICANN has the power and/or resources to enforce its commitments.